BigDataBiology/macrel/README.md

 | Free energy to transfer from water to lipophilic phase 	| I,L,V,W,A,M,G,T 	| F,Y,S,Q,C,N 	| P,H,K,E,D,R 	|

 ## Datasets and training

+A recent [study](https://www.ncbi.nlm.nih.gov/pubmed/28203715) has shown that Random Forests models provide a statistically significant improvement in performance of AMPs detection, as measured by the area under the receiver operating characteristic (ROC) curve in comparison to other methods.

 ![](https://github.com/celiosantosjr/FACS/blob/master/fig15.png)